 1. Use chrome extensions

-The HubSpot Sales Chrome extension is a browser extension for Chrome that allows you to track and log your emails sent from Gmail and use some of the HubSpot sales tools directly in your inbox.
+The HubSpot Sales Chrome extension is a browser extension for Chrome that allows you to track and log the emails sent from Gmail and use some of the HubSpot sales tools directly in your inbox.
 Additionally, you can search your HubSpot contact database and initiate calls with your contacts right from your inbox.

 Click here to navigate to the HubSpot Sales extension in the Google Chrome store.